 Statistics, then, uses probability to model inference from data.
 We try to mathematically understand the properties of different procedures for drawing inferences: Under what conditions are they reliable?
 What sorts of errors do they make, and how often?
 What can they tell us when they work?
 What are signs that something has gone wrong?
-Like some other sciences, such as engineering, medicine and economics, statistics aims not just at understanding but also at improvement: we want to analyze data better, more reliably, with fewer and smaller errors, under broader conditions, faster, and with less mental effort.
+Like other branches of engineering, statistics aims not just at understanding but also at improvement: we want to analyze data better, more reliably, with fewer and smaller errors, under broader conditions, faster, and with less mental effort.
 Sometimes some of these goals conflict - a fast, simple method might be very error-prone, or only reliable under a narrow range of circumstances.